wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/index.rst

 Installing Wazuh Manager
 ------------------------

-Follow the next guides to install and configure Wazuh Manager in the first server:
+Follow the next guides to install and configure Wazuh Manager on the first server:

 **Debian, Ubuntu, and other Debian-based systems**